 QUALIFICATIONS AND SKILLS

-• Stewardship or outreach experience, particularly pertaining to species at risk or environmental issues, and/or outreach with diverse audiences
+- Stewardship or outreach experience, pertaining to species at risk or environmental issues, and/or outreach with diverse audiences.

 DUTIES AND RESPONSIBILITIES:

-• Conduct stewardship and outreach with beach goers, and participate in the planning and implementation of additional outreach efforts; special events, presentations, etc.
+- Conduct stewardship and outreach with beach goers, and participate in the planning and implementation of additional outreach efforts; special events, presentations, virtual content, etc.

-$2,700 – $3,000 (CDN) per month, plus legal benefits and accommodation.
+$2,700 – $3,000 (CDN) per month, plus legal benefits.
 We encourage all candidates with the required qualifications and skills to apply to the position(s).
 However, note that some preference may be given to those who meet Canada Summer Jobs’ eligibility criteria.

 Position is for 3 months.
 Candidate will be required to work some weekends and irregular hours.

-TO APPLY: send a short, one-page cover letter, resume and two reference contacts in a single document to Andrea Gress at firstname.lastname@example.org.
+TO APPLY: send a short, one-page cover letter, resume and two reference contacts in a single document to Andrea Gress at agress AT birdscanada.org.
 In your cover letter and resume, please highlight qualifications and skills.
+Please indicate if you meet the Canada Summer Jobs’ eligibility criteria in your cover letter.
 Applications that fail to demonstrate required qualifications and skills will not be considered.
-In addition, please indicate if you meet the Canada Summer Jobs’ eligibility criteria in your cover letter.
 While Bird Canada welcomes all applications, only those applicants who are selected for an interview will be contacted.
 Birds Canada will provide accommodations throughout the recruitment, selection, and/or assessment process to applicants with disabilities.
-Interviews will take place early March.
+Interviews will take place late March/ early April.

 Birds Canada adheres to all provincial and municipal COVID-19 guidelines, which may impact the duties and responsibilities of this position.